aman-638/tata-Mg1-clone/README.md

 >1.
 HTML - We used HTML to give the basic structure to our webpages.
 >2.
 CSS - We used CSS to give style properties to our webpages.
 >3.
 JavaScript - We used JavaScript to give dynamic and functional abilities to our webpages.
->4.
+>4.express.js - To communicate with database.
+>5.mongoDb - To store data.
+>6.
 CLI - We used CLI to commit changes to our repository.

 This is a collaborative project.
 We have worked on this project and submitted it for our UNIT-3 and worked on backend part for our UNIT-4 Evaluation in Masai School.